Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During which step of the continual improvement model is change management and release management usually performed?
+### During which step of the Continual Improvement model is Change Managementand Release Management usually performed?

 - [ ] Where do we want to be?
 - [x] Take action.